 That’s the promise of event stream processing.
 Event stream processing continuously analyzes data as it flows into the organization, and then triggers an action based on the information flow.
 It is a form of complex event processing that empowers you (or an automated system) to spot patterns and make decisions faster than ever.

 Aggregation, correlation and temporal analysis set event stream processing apart from other approaches by revealing what’s happening now, not just what happened in the past, so you can take action immediately.

 Three steps for streaming data

-Managing data in motion is different from managing data at rest.
+Managing data in motion (streaming data) is different from managing data at rest.
 Event stream processing relies on three principal capabilities – aggregation, correlation and temporal analytics – to deal with data in motion.